garethjmsaunders/blog-posts/vision-blog/2019-08-30-The importance of small user stories.md

 When considering how to break down stories I've recently been thinking about the [single responsibility principle](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) from SOLID, the first five object-oriented design (OOD) principles by Robert C. Martin (aka Uncle Bob).

-In programming, the single responsibility principle states that every class or module or should have responsibility over a single part of the software's functionality: each should have one and only one reason to change.
+In programming, the single responsibility principle states that every class or module should have responsibility over a single part of the software's functionality: each should have one and only one reason to change.
 In other words, do one thing and do it well.

 I wonder if we ought to be doing something similar with user stories: smaller stories, each with a single responsibility.
 Do one thing and do it well, each user story representing a single, small, testable feature.
 A small slice of high value.